dominant-strategies/quais-polling/README.md

-# Quais Polling Shim
+# Quais Polling

-Quais Polling Shim is an extension to the [Quais library](https://github.com/dominant-strategies/quais-5.js), designed to provide an easy and efficient way to poll for responses on the client side.
+Quais Polling is an extension to the [Quais library](https://github.com/dominant-strategies/quais-5.js), designed to provide an easy and efficient way to poll for responses on the client side.
 Built on top of Quais, it maintains the simplicity and reliability you're accustomed to, with added polling capabilities.

 ## Features